mikkolehtisalo/morganfield/README.md

 Frequently Asked Questions
 --------------------------

-Q: Why REST/JSON?
+**Q**: Why REST/JSON?
 Why no <insert favorite technology here>?

-A: Today approximately 2/3 of new applications implement REST/JSON API.
+**A**: Today approximately 2/3 of new applications implement REST/JSON API.
 Parsing JSON is technically must simpler and less error prone than, say, XML.
 That is not to say the alternatives do not have their uses.

-Q: Why most of the settings are hard coded?
+**Q**: Why the settings are hard coded?

-A: Simplicity.
+**A**: Simplicity.
 Bolting down the configuration in order to protect them against changes.